Optician Training Online Resource Center

 Optician Job Outlook

-Here is what the Bureau of Labor Statistics Occupational Outlook says: Employment of opticians is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
-The growth in the older population is anticipated to lead to greater demand for eye care services.
+Here is what the Bureau of Labor Statistics Occupational Outlook says: Employment of opticians is projected to grow 7 percent from 2018 to 2028.

 Opticians In Canada